 THE COMPETITION OPTION

 Their products only went on sale for the first time in October 2014 but Dot and Georgia were keen to know if they were on the right track.
-They entered the ANZ Flying Start Business Plan competition, where experts look over your business plan, and won their regional final.
+They entered the ANZ Flying Start Business Plan competition and won their regional final.
 They also won a special merit award in the Enterprising Rural Women Awards, going along to the annual conference and talking about their product.

 “What was amazing was the number of women at that conference who came up to us afterward,” says Dot.
 “They were wanting to buy the product and then took it home to rural communities around the country and started sharing it and spreading the word and using it and that’s been quite a snowballing marketing approach as well.”

 To be able to make the claim that a product is certified as ‘natural’ you must adhere to a list of protocols and pay for a certification of your actions.
 The high cost of that has prevented Dot and Georgia from getting the particular paperwork while they are still a small business.
 However, their product does meet the certification protocols.

 Their manufacturer, Alaron Products, is GMP-certified (Good Manufacturing Processes) which means its ingredients are consistently safe, effective, and of acceptable quality.